 - Cost of Refurbishment: The cost of refurbishing an aircraft can be high, especially when taking into consideration the cost of parts, labor, and other materials.

-The global aircraft refurbishing market is segmented on the basis of aircraft type, end-user, and region.
+The global aircraft refurbishing market is segmented based on aircraft type, end-user, and region.
 Based on aircraft type, the market is segmented into narrow-body aircraft, wide-body aircraft, and regional aircraft.
 Based on end-user, the market is segmented into commercial airlines and general aviation.

 The key players operating in the global aircraft refurbishing market are Airbus, The Boeing Company, Gulfstream Aerospace Corporation, Pilatus Aircraft Ltd., Textron Aviation Inc., and Bombardier Aerospace.
 These companies are focusing on strategies such as mergers and acquisitions, product launches, and partnerships to gain a competitive edge in the market.